MimirCompany/.github/profile/README.md

 * Web Front-End Platform based on Javascript, Node.js, pnpm, Typescript, Zod.js, TanStack.js, Next.js, React.js, and Tailwind CSS.

 Artificial Intelligence:
-* Reinforcement Learning with a Q-learning Model based on a Time-Series Specialist Agent  with a Recurrent Neuro Network with LSTM for financial markets.
+* Reinforcement Learning with a Q-learning Model based on a Time-Series Specialist Agent (scikit-lean and tensorflow) with a Recurrent Neuro Network with LSTM for financial markets.

 ---